geoffb/ahi/README.md

 This should add the `ahi` command to your path and will allow you to develop and build using Ahi.

-Now you're ready to creating an Ahi-based game.
+Now you're ready to create an Ahi-based game.
 I find that example code is the best way to learn, so your first stop should be the [Ahi Examples repository](https://github.com/geoffb/ahi-examples).
+After that we'll break down a simple example, file-by-file.

 ### Required files